Peter-duiyi/Cplusplus/String Operations.md

 // "b" > "a"
 ```

-It's also the same rule if you use '<' '>' and '==' to compare strings
+It's also the same rule if you use '<' '>' and '==' to compare strings.

 ```
 s1 = "ab"